hylang/hy/docs/syntax.rst

 Expressions (:class:`Expression <hy.models.Expression>`) are denoted by
 parentheses: ``( … )``.
 The compiler evaluates expressions by checking the first element.
-If it's a symbol, and the symbol has the name of a currently defined macro, the macro is called.
+If it's a symbol, and the symbol is the name of a currently defined macro, the macro is called.
 Otherwise, the expression is compiled into a Python-level call, with the first element being the calling object.
 The remaining forms are understood as arguments.
 Use :hy:func:`unpack-iterable` or